Go to a hospital emergency room

 - at home: if you do not need emergency hospitalization, you leave with a prescription, possibly medication for the first few hours, administrative papers and a letter for your doctor (if you have one).

-If you leave the emergency room without being hospitalized, you will have to pay €19.61 .
-It is an “emergency patient package” (FPU) which can be reduced or free depending on your situation (the different cases are specified here).
+If you leave the emergency room without being hospitalized, you will have to pay €19.61.
+This is an “emergency patient package” (FPU) which can be reduced or free depending on your situation (the different cases are specified here).

-You can pay:
+You can pay :

-- directly from the emergency department,
+- directly when leaving the emergency department,

-- when you receive the bill from the hospital.
+- when you receive the hospital bill.